Dynamic pricing: how to maintainOmnichannel consistency?

 - Define parity and exceptions

-- Ensuring data reliability (EAN, costs)
+- Ensure data reliability (EAN, costs)

 - Test driving in a test category